Mekaki Hill in Sekotong Lombok

 Waves of green mountains.
 The clouds were turning into water intermittently.

-Visiting Mekaki Beach during Day
+Visiting Mekaki Beach during Evening

 You might raise your eyebrow at this point, and tell – “What?
 Why are you taking us to Mekaki beach again?
 Haven’t we been there in the morning?”.